ichenhe/OC-AsusB460i-i710700-5500xt/README.md

 Things have changed since OpenCore 0.6.6.
 Please see the [docs](https://dortania.github.io/OpenCore-Multiboot/) for a complete tutorial.

-For simplicity, I recommend you use `DiskGenius` and `EasyUEFI` on Windows to configure UEFI multiboot.

 Core step: Add `\EFI\Microsoft\Boot\bootmgfw.efi` to `Misc -> BlessOverride` in config.plist and ensure the existence of the above file.

 > You can press `Ctrl+Enter` on the OpenCore's boot screen to set the default boot option.